-There are several areas within LityxIQ where certain processes can be put on a schedule.
-In most cases, you will see the "Schedule It" option as one of the options available for executing that object.
+There are several areas within LityxIQ where a process (such as a Dataset or Model execution) can be put on a schedule.
+In most cases, you will see the "Schedule It" option or something similar as one of the options available for executing that object.
 For example, in the case of a Raw Dataset, the Load Data option expands into options Load Now or Schedule It.

 Regardless of the object, a common scheduling dialog will appear.
 Here we'll explain the components of that dialog and the options available.